 Background & Training:

 I have a BA from the University of North Carolina; my undergraduate majors were political science and English.
-I also have a master’s degree in rehabilitation counseling.
+I also have a master’s degree in rehabilitation counseling and rehabilitation counseling for substance abuse.
 As a graduate assistant, I was chosen to edit professors’ articles for publication in professional journals.

-I’m a member of three professional editors’ organizations and, In addition to attending professional conferences and workshops, I have taken—and continue to pursue—courses in copyediting, developmental editing, editing fiction, academic editing, and writing, including:
+I’m a member of three professional editors’ organizations and, in addition to attending professional conferences and workshops, I have taken—and continue to pursue—courses in editing and writing, including:

 - University-level courses in fiction writing and literature (University of North Carolina at Greensboro and Chapel Hill)